ChristopherKing42/Pride-Prejudice-AP-English-2015-2016/Characters/Wickman.md

 Changed color when he saw him (15.49)
 On unfriendly terms with Wickman (16.53)
 Darcy took Wickman's inheritance (16.54)
+Proposed to his sister (35.137)